 African Americans in the Great Depression

-One-fifth of all Americans receiving federal relief during the Great Depression were black, most in the rural South.
-But farm and domestic work, two major sectors in which blacks were employed, were not included in the 1935 Social Security Act, meaning there was no safety net in times of uncertainty.
+One-fifth of all Americans receiving federal relief during the Great Depression were Black, most in the rural South.
+But farm and domestic work, two major sectors in which Black workers were employed, were not included in the 1935 Social Security Act, meaning there was no safety net in times of uncertainty.
 Rather than fire domestic help, private employers could simply pay them less without legal repercussions.
 And those relief programs for which blacks were eligible on paper were rife with discrimination in practice, since all relief programs were administered locally.

 Despite these obstacles, Roosevelt’s “Black Cabinet,” led by Mary McLeod Bethune, ensured nearly every New Deal agency had a black advisor.
-The number of African-Americans working in government tripled.
+The number of African Americans working in government tripled.

 Women in the Great Depression

 There was one group of Americans who actually gained jobs during the Great Depression: Women.
 From 1930 to 1940, the number of employed women in the United States rose 24 percent from 10.5 million to 13 million Though they’d been steadily entering the workforce for decades, the financial pressures of the Great Depression drove women to seek employment in ever greater numbers as male breadwinners lost their jobs.
 The 22 percent decline in marriage rates between 1929 and 1939 also created an increase in single women in search of employment.

 Women during the Great Depression had a strong advocate in First Lady Eleanor Roosevelt, who lobbied her husband for more women in office—like Secretary of Labor Frances Perkins, the first woman to ever hold a cabinet position.